Simulation Model Calibration with Dynamic Stratification and Adaptive Sampling: INTRODUCTION

 Many simulation models, particularly those used to emulate real engineering systems, have physically unobservable parameters.
 This can be due to having a simulation model that has simplified the real system's dynamics (similar to low-fidelity models), or due to the environmental characteristics in which the real system operates (for example, the geographical and weather-related effects for a particular location and time), or due to the need for removing the initial transient state of the simulation to prepare the simulated data for analysis in time-dependent simulation outputs (for example, the warm-up period for a steady-state analysis).
 Particularly, in the first two examples, differences between simulated and real data are addressed during the important practice of calibration~\citep{sargent2010verification,schruben1980establishing}.

 Calibration of simulation experiments with real-world observations is generally done through metamodeling approaches, typically with Bayesian models~\citep{kennedy2001bayesian,pousi2013}.
-However, these methods do not scale well with the size of the data or the number of the calibration parameters~\citep{Jeong2023IJDS}.
-In the simulation literature, the so-called \emph{direct model calibration} is one that formulates the problem as a simulation optimization where the empirical loss is minimized by choosing the calibration parameters over their feasible space~\citep{tolk2017advances}[Chapter 3].
-Meta-heuristics such as the genetic algorithm or particle swarm optimization are popular for such problems~\citep{parra2018,guzman2009calibration,liu2007using,tahmasebi2012simulation} with the downside of lacking computational efficiency and convergence guarantees.
-Efficient stochastic optimization methods have proven effective for this problem using stochastic gradient~\citep{liu2022parameter} or line search methods~\citep{yuan2012calibration}.
+However, these methods do not scale well with the size of the data or the number of the calibration parameters~\citep{Jeong2023IJDS,JEONG2024AE}.
+In the simulation literature, the so-called \emph{direct model calibration} is one that formulates the problem as a simulation optimization where the empirical loss is minimized by searching for the optimal calibration parameters over their feasible space~\citep{tolk2017advances}[Chapter 3].
+Global search methods such as simulated annealing (SA) or random search (RS), as well as meta-heuristics such as the genetic algorithm or particle swarm optimization are popular for such problems~\citep{parra2018,guzman2009calibration,liu2007using,tahmasebi2012simulation} with the downside of lacking computational efficiency and convergence guarantees.
+Efficient stochastic optimization methods have proven effective for simulation model calibration using stochastic gradient~\citep{liu2022parameter} or line search methods~\citep{yuan2012calibration}.